SAGE (Sound Advice for a Green Earth) is a project by advanced students in Earth Systems and other programs to answer sustainability questions.

 What about the writing implements?

 Calculating the impact of all potential implements — pen or pencil, plastic or wooden, standard or mechanical — would be a SAGE column in itself.
-If you would like us to delve into those calculations, ask us to do so here.

 Calculating the carbon footprint of a portion of an electronic device’s lifetime can be done through two main approaches: the life cycle method and the customer-use method.
 The two lead us to opposite answers to the reader’s question, as explored below.